 This online workshop is held live in two four-hour sessions over two days.
-(With a new additional low-cost extension module held the following day)
+(With an additional low-cost extension module held the following day.)

-Participants will learn and practice agile-specific business analysis techniques through a combination of self-paced learning before, after the class, and in-session with one of our Senior Business Analysis Consultants.
-Our instructors will demonstrate how to prepare and facilitate conversations for key agile business analysis activities, and participants will have opportunity to learn and practice these techniques through group discussions, instructor-lead demonstrations, as well as individual and group exercises.
+Participants learn and practice agile-specific business analysis techniques through a combination of self-paced learning before, after the class, and in-session with one of our Senior Business Analysis Consultants.
+Our instructors demonstrate how to prepare and facilitate conversations for key agile business analysis activities, and participants have opportunity to learn and practice these techniques through group discussions, instructor-lead demonstrations, as well as individual and group exercises.
 Attendees should expect 2-4 hours of out-of-classroom pre-work and assignments.

-In this course, we focus on applying the key agile practices of user stories and story mapping.
+In this course, we focus primarily on applying the key agile practices of user stories and story mapping.
 We provide tons of examples and templates, and introduce participants to User Story and other Discovery Canvases™ as tools to help Business Analysts and Agile Teams visually collaborate in-person and during remote online meetings.
 In the add-on module, we spend an additional four hours teaching and practicing Agile Business Analysis capabilities to support product backlog management.

 While this course can be taught onsite with face-to-face live instruction, the class has been optimized for online learning with various collaboration tools and using IAG’s Collaborative Online Learning Model which emphasizes engagement and experiential learning with lots of video, group discussion, and exercises to make your time with us fun and productive.

 - What the Agile Manifesto Means to Business Analysts

 Discovering Agile User Stories — with Story Mapping